-- In Houston, Texas, middle school students partnered with peers in Nicaragua to build websites on solar, hydro and wind energy and wrote about it here.
+- In Houston, Texas, middle school students partnered with peers in Nicaragua to build websites on solar, hydro and wind energy.

 - Elementary students in New Jersey combined design thinking with global interactions and STEM skills when engineering solutions for storybook heroes.

 - Fourth grade girls in New York City used their Spanish language skills in a cross-cultural exploration of the global water crisis with partner students in Nicaragua and Honduras.

 To discuss how to bring Level Up Village to your school.